-If you want your Hoyas to give you plenty of vibrant and attractive leaves, place them beside a bright window that receives sun all day long.
+If you want your Hoyas to give you plenty of vibrant and attractive leaves, place them beside an east-facing window the whole day.

-South-facing windows would be flattering to your Hoyas.
-However, place it less than 3ft from the window for maximum potential growth.
+However, situate it at least 3-5 feet from the south-facing window for maximum potential growth.

-It can tolerate lower light levels, although you may detect darkening or puttering of the foliage.
-It will also not show the beautiful bright red veins.
+However, the plant can tolerate lower light levels, although you may detect darkening or puttering of the foliage.

-Avoid lowering the temperature below 10°C, which may result in cold damage leading to stunting.
+Additionally, avoid temperature drops below 10°C, resulting in cold damage leading to stunting.

-Make sure to water your hoyas once in 2 weeks in the wintertime and no more.
-As for summer, twice a week would be ideal.
+Make sure to water your Hoyas every 2 weeks during winter.
+As for summer, biweekly watering would be ideal.